James Koedatich: Trials and imprisonment

 Both trials for Koedatich ended in guilty verdicts despite his claims of innocence.
 He was sentenced to death, and transferred to New Jersey's death row.
 However, in 1990, Koedatich's case was brought forward by the Supreme Court of New Jersey, which overturned his original sentence, and he was resentenced to life imprisonment.
 In 2011, Koedatich contacted the New Jersey Department of Corrections, requesting relocation to a prison in Illinois to be closer to his family; however, Commissioner Gary Lanigan rejected the proposal.
 In 2017, Koedatich communicated with the Innocence Project, requesting that newly discovered DNA evidence be analysed to possibly clear his name.
 His latest parole date is set for 2038 when he is 90 years old.

 In media

 Koedatich's crimes are featured in the episode "Fatal Error" on the television show The New Detectives.
-In 2022, the case was featured in an episode of Canadian tv show Finally Caught titled "Hoffman-O’Brien".
+In 2022, the case was featured in an episode of Canadian TV show Finally Caught titled "Hoffman-O’Brien".

 Crimes are also featured on the TV show ‘’Paranormal Witness’’ S3 E14 “Through the Eyes of a Killer”.
 Told from the perspectives of some of the lead detectives on the case and psychic Nancy Weber.

+Crimes are also featured on the Netflix Series, "Murder Under Friday Night Lights".
+S2 E2.
+The episode tells the story through interviews, archival footage, and firsthand accounts from those closest to the case, blending true crime storytelling with the culture of small-town football.